-• Avoid small parts, e.g. closures or anti-tampering mechanisms that can be lost during use when not firmly attached multi-portion packaging are generally very specific to the contents involved.
+Avoid small parts, e.g. closures or anti-tampering mechanisms that can be lost during use when not firmly attached

+At the packaging level, solutions for easy portioning, emptying residues and dosing from multi-portion packaging are generally very specific to the contents involved.
 It is therefore important to carefully anticipate the product properties, use conditions and consumer behaviour.